arcaccra/ridechain_web/TEST_REPORT.md

   - Implement revocation monitoring and live status checks in production.
   - Establish trust registry / issuer governance.

+REP-01 — Reputation System (summary)

+- Status: Implemented (Off-chain for MVP).
+- Architecture:
+  - Ratings and reviews stored in centralized database.
+  - Decision rationale: Kept offline to ensure smooth UX.
+On-chain storage would require a transaction for every rating, introducing unnecessary friction and cost for the user.
+- What was validated: Rating submission, storage, and retrieval flows.
+- Production next steps:
+  - Explore periodic anchoring of reputation scores on-chain (rollups) to provide verifiability without per-action transactions.

 Performance & Security highlights (short)

 - Map stress testing and server-side clustering considered; region-based loading used in Flutter for large sets.